Secondary calculus and cohomological physics

 In mathematics, secondary calculus is a proposed expansion of classical differential calculus on manifolds, to the "space" of solutions of a (nonlinear) partial differential equation.
 It is a sophisticated theory at the level of jet spaces and employing algebraic methods.

 Secondary calculus

-Secondary calculus acts on the space of solutions of a system of partial differential equations (usually non-linear equations).
-When the number of independent variables is zero, i.e. the equations are algebraic ones, secondary calculus reduces to classical differential calculus.
+Secondary calculus acts on the space of solutions of a system of partial differential equations (usually nonlinear equations).
+When the number of independent variables is zero (i.e. the equations are all algebraic) secondary calculus reduces to classical differential calculus.

 All objects in secondary calculus are cohomology classes of differential complexes growing on diffieties.
 The latter are, in the framework of secondary calculus, the analog of smooth manifolds.

 Cohomological physics

 Cohomological physics was born with Gauss's theorem, describing the electric charge contained inside a given surface in terms of the flux of the electric field through the surface itself.
 Flux is the integral of a differential form and, consequently, a de Rham cohomology class.
 It is not by chance that formulas of this kind, such as the well known Stokes formula, though being a natural part of classical differential calculus, have entered in modern mathematics from physics.